danneu/grinch/README.md

 (Work-in-progress)

 A simple blog system made with Rails.
+[Live demo](http://danneu.com)

 Lets the admin user log in, CRUD posts/categories, and then generates page-cached static files into `public/`.